 - Monitor the temperature of the building, and look out for anyone who may be showing signs of distress from the heat.
 Infants, young children, pregnant women, the elderly, and people with illnesses are usually more vulnerable to the effects of heat than most.

 - Make all efforts to keep the building as cool as possible.
 If air-conditioning is not present or is not working properly, cover windows to reduce heat entry, and move to the coolest part of the building if possible.

 - Keep cool water available at all times in case of dehydration.

 - Try to ensure any outside work or activity happens early in the morning before it really heats up.
-Encourage your workers, congregants or volunteers to wear hats and long sleeves to avoid bites and sunburn, and to use a sunscreen of at least SPF15 and an insect repellant.
+Encourage your workers, congregants or volunteers to wear hats and long sleeves to avoid bites and sunburn, and to use a sunscreen of at least SPF15 and an insect repellent.
 Sunglasses also help to reduce the risk of eye-damage from the sun and people should be encouraged to wear them.

 - If insect bites cause problems such as swelling apply a cold pack to the affected area.
 If an allergic response occurs call for medical assistance immediately.
 Information on first-aid for insect bites can be found at the Better Health Channel.

 - For tick bites, remove the tick immediately using the correct methods as outlined here by the Qld Government Department of Health.
 Removing ticks with tweezers is no longer recommended.

 - Sunburn should be treated with cool water and a sunburn-relief spray or moisturiser as quickly as possible.